keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 *Card interface.
 Image by [material.io](https://material.io/design/components/cards.html)*

-Commands can provide their own custom card or have it automatically generated if the variable or the return value of the JavaScript function denoted by the command `intent` is in [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) format and its TFx declaration is annotated by a type from [shema.org](https://schema.org/):
+Application authors can ship their own custom card for a command.
+Optionally they can have cards that are automatically generated by the Agent, given the variable or the return value of the JavaScript function denoted by the command `intent` is in [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) format and its TFx declaration is annotated by a type from [shema.org](https://schema.org/):